Ordisoftware/Hebrew-Letters/README.md

 #### 2019.08.20 - Version 2.0

-- Improve and update letters' description and meanings.
+- Upgrade DB to improve letters' description and meanings.
-- Add meanings clipboard raw export.
+- Add raw export to clipboard of a word's meanings.

 #### 2019.05.22 - Version 1.1